cwshugg/passplant/README.md

 Thus, I decided to write a small password generator that asks you a few questions and uses your personal preferences to generate something long, secure, and most importantly, interesting.

 CREDIT WHERE IT'S DUE:
 I found a great public repo containing lots of commonly-used english words.
+I've used some of these to generate most words in the generator.
 Here it is: https://github.com/first20hours/google-10000-english